RobertTalbert/discretecs-vault/Graphs/Clique number.md

 ## Examples

 The graph below has a clique of size 4 (consisting of of vertices 1, 6, 3, and 4) and several cliques of size 3 (for example, vertices 1, 3, and 4).
-But it does not have a clique of size 5, because in such a clique, each vertex would have to have a degree at least 4 (since each vertex in the clique would be adjacent to all the other vertices in the clique and possibly others outside the clique).
-But, this graph has just
+But it does not have a clique of size 5, because in such a clique, each of the five vertices in the clique would have to have a degree at least 4 (since each vertex in the clique would be adjacent to all the other vertices in the clique and possibly others outside the clique).
+But, this graph has just three vertices of degree 4.
+Similarly there are no cliques of size 6, 7, 8, etc. Therefore the largest clique present has size 4, hence the graph's clique number is 4.

 ## Resources